danieltjw/aifutures/README.md

 The Fear of Scarcity that plagued our past has conditioned us to be power-seeking and callous to the suffering of others.
 This amplified by powerful future AI systems can result in a highly toxic environment to human flourishing.

 We should be hopeful that this may not always be the case.
 As intelligence (human labor) is the predominant economic bottleneck in our modern societies, technology such as proto-AGI can address this fear.
 Will our fear of scarcity continue to haunt us or will we have the foresight to choose a more promising future?
 This is the biggest choice our generation will have to make.

+It is possible one of the clearest differentiator between a human in the future from our present is the significant reduced fear of scarcity.

 ---